Aaron Fa'aoso: Career

 Fa'aoso began his acting television career in 2006, where he played Eddie Gaibui on RAN, a six-part drama which aired on SBS One.
 In late 2007 to early 2008 he appeared in the first series of another SBS drama series, East West 101, playing Detective Sonny Koa.
 Later that year he had a guest role in Sea Patrol, which aired on Network Nine.

 In 2009 he appeared in season two of East West 101 and starred in the film Subdivision.
 In 2011, he returned to star in the third and final season of East West 101 on SBS.

 In 2012, he appeared the last four episodes of the Australian drama TV series Bikie Wars: Brothers in Arms.

 Also in 2012, he wrote, produced and starred in ABC Television's's 10-part drama series The Straits, about a north Queensland crime family.
 The series was highly praised by critics, with one calling it The Sopranos of the Top End.

 Fa'aoso has appeared as a recurring character in the ABC sketch comedy series, Black Comedy (2014–2020).

+Writing

-In 2022 Fa’aoso published his memoir with Michelle Scott Tucker.
+In 2022 Fa'aoso published his memoir with Michelle Scott Tucker.
 So Far, So Good was the first memoir to be published commercially by a Torres Strait Islander.

 In 2025, Fa'aoso and Michelle Scott Tucker teamed up again to publish a middle grade fiction novel, Spirit of the Crocodile.
+It was shortlisted for the Children's Book of the Year Award: Younger Readers in 2026.